The devastating impact of addiction reaches far and wide into our communities.

 - Nearly half of Americans have a family member or close friend who’s been dependent on drugs.

-- Every four minutes, someone dies because of their drug or alcohol use, leaving moms, dads, children, grandparents, friends, neighbors, and colleagues to mourn that loss.
+- Every five minutes, someone dies because of their drug or alcohol use, leaving moms, dads, children, grandparents, friends, neighbors, and colleagues to mourn that loss.

 Kaley was in danger of backsliding until she reached out to a friend that she’d met in recovery who told her about The Phoenix, an innovative program that combines the power of peer community and group fitness.
 Kaley readily joined The Phoenix’s workout activities.
 When she scaled a rock wall or maxed out an overhead press, she was cheered on by peers who understood what it was like to overcome obstacles.
 She felt a sense of belonging and purpose for the first time in a long time.